 During the financial year, there were no material contracts entered into by the Company and its subsidiary involving Directors' and major shareholders' interests.

 4. CONTRACTS RELATING TO LOAN

-There were no material contracts relating to loans entered into by the Company involving Directors and major shareholders.
+During the financial year, there were no material contracts relating to loans entered into by the Company involving Directors and major shareholders.

 5. RECURRENT RELATED PARTY TRANSACTIONS OF A REVENUE AND TRADING NATURE